 The Hattie Brown

-Few Folks there be in
+Few Folks there be in this river town

 Of all the steamboats running between Louisville and Cincinnati, from the gay 90's to the 1920's, none was more loved by both young and old, than the little steamer Hattie Brown that for many years plied between Warsaw, Ky., and Madison, Ind.